nwt-gt/sysdig-monitoring/README.md

 Create a workspace directory and in the directory, create a logs folder
 ```
+mkdir -p logs/monitor
-mkdir logs
+mkdir -p logs/filter
 ```

 Run Chmod +x to make the script executable
 ```
-chmod +x sysdig-monitoring.sh
-chmod +x logs-filtering.sh
+chmod +x sysdig-filtering.sh

 ```

 # Monitoring of container

-Run the sysdig-monitoring script with the following arguments.
+Run the sysdig-filtering script with the following arguments.
  1. Name of container to monitor
  2. Monitoring window in seconds

 Here I am using *docker_postgres.9.6_1* as the container with a monitoring window of *60 seconds*
 ```
-./sysdig-monitoring.sh docker_postgres.9.6_1 60
+./sysdig-filtering.sh docker_postgres.9.6_1 60
 ```

-# Filtering keywords from logs file
+# Monitoring and filtering of commands executed in container
-Run the logs-filtering scrip with the following arguments.
+Run the sysdig-filtering scrip with the following arguments.
- 1. Name of log file
+ 1. Name of container to monitor
- 2. Arbitrary number of arguments to filter
+ 2. Monitoring window in seconds
+ 3. Keywords to filter. *Maximum of 5 - can be changed from source code*

-Here I am using *10-06-2020_logs* as the log file and filtering for sudo and su
+Here I added keywords filtering of sudo and su
 ```
- ./logs-filtering.sh logs/10-06-2020_logs su sudo
+./sysdig-filtering.sh docker_postgres.9.6_1 60 sudo su
  ```

 # Check output